boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 **Date: 5/2/2022**

-**CardanoShield#1858**
+**CardanoShield**
-* Online Identity: @CardanoShield
+* Online Identity: @CardanoShield#1858
 * Affiliation: (None)
 * Role: Boss DAO Member

 **stocktrade**
-* Online Identity: @CardanoShield
+* Online Identity: @stocktrade#8490
 * Affiliation: (None)
 * Role: Boss DAO Member

 ## Proposal Summary
 We propose that BossDAO become a member of the Ape Society, acquiring both Apes and cabins, to earn SOCIETY token rewards for the BossDAO treasury and strengthen bonds between the two projects.
 This not only will generate sustainable cash flows in the form of SOCIETY token for the DAO, but it will also provide a way for the DAO to display its treasury holdings to the world, with each cabin serving as a virtual art gallery.

-The intent here is for BossDAO to be an active participant in the SOCIETY economy, NOT a passive investor.
+The intent here is for BossDAO to be an *active* participant in the SOCIETY economy, NOT a passive investor.

 ## Proposal Details

 **What is The Ape Society?**

-The Ape Society It is a blue-chip CNFT project with over 11 million cumulative ADA volume on the main 7K The Ape Society collection and over 2 million cumulative ADA volume on 10k The Ape Society Cabins.
-The artwork is created by an award-winning studio and the 3-man team driving the project (Congo, Matasa, and Cardman) are exceptionally talented in executing their vision and has applied a lot of game theory to the design of the project.
-The community is like no other in CNFT, with people constantly building everything from fan art, memes, analytics, youtube content, and marketing videos with hired voice actors.
+The Ape Society is a blue-chip CNFT project with over 11 million cumulative ADA volume on the main 7K The Ape Society collection and over 2 million cumulative ADA volume on 10k Ape Society Cabins.
+The artwork is created by an award-winning studio and the 3-man team driving the project (Congo, Matasa, and Cardman) is exceptionally talented in executing their vision and has applied a lot of advanced game theory to the design of the project.
+The community is like no other in CNFT, with community members constantly building everything from fan art, memes, analytics, youtube content, and even marketing videos with hired voice actors.

 There is also a DAO component -- the team wields no special influence here; they are members of the DAO just like everyone else.
 The DAO is not an investment DAO, rather, it focuses on initiatives to expand the project's reach and bring more people into The Ape Society, as well as create additional utility for holders -- with everything from advertising initiatives to building a new board game.